WHAT BIG HAT IS ALL ABOUT

 If you have any more questions or want to find out more information about us and what we do, you can always contact us here.

-The dates for the Ocotber half-term kids' club week are 26th to 30th October.
+The dates for the February half-term kids' club week are 15-19 February

 Due to the current situation we are capping the number at 15 for each course, so we can only take bookings for the full five days (which is the best way to get the most out of it anyway).